miridius/serverless-telegram/README.md

 // the file ID can be used to send the same video again without re-uploading: if (fileId) return { video: fileId };
 ```

+When on AWS, you can also import the lower level `callTgApi` function from this library which can be used without an `env` object.
+It supports any of the telegram bot API [methods](https://core.telegram.org/bots/api#available-methods), taking an object with the `method` key set to the method name (e.g. 'sendMessage') along with any other parameters.

 ## Logging